The other big drawcard is the abundance of waves packed into this relatively small area.

 Monkeys Resort Indonesia is a brand spanking new, full service land based surfing resort operating out of the wave rich Batu Islands, or ‘Telo Islands’ as they are more commonly referred to by surfers, in the South Nias Regency of North Sumatra.

-Monkeys resort will open in August this year, and a big bonus for many prospective guests is their focus on catering for family groups and young children – something that can be hard to find in remote Indonesian surfing destinations that were previously only the domain of hardcore boat trips or camps.
+Monkeys resort opened August this year, and a big bonus for many prospective guests is their focus on catering for family groups and young children – something that can be hard to find in remote Indonesian surfing destinations that were previously only the domain of hardcore boat trips or camps.

 The resort itself is located on the southern part of Palau Tanahbala, one of the larger two Islands that make up the Telo archipelago.
 It’s basically as far south as you can go before you cross into the Mentawai.